Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Additional Results

 \item \textbf{Low-$R_0$ regions and territories}: FSM, PW, RMI, NM, NE, and VA all yielded $R_0$ values near or below 1.
 This likely reflects true containment in isolated areas (e.g., FSM, RMI) or data sparsity in early periods, which limits identifiability and pulls predictions toward lower priors.

-\item \textbf{General interpretability}: SGNN’s estimates tend to reflect known drivers of early outbreak heterogeneity—population density, travel exposure, and reporting infrastructure—despite having no access to these covariates.
-This suggests that SGNN’s latent dynamics have internalized meaningful global patterns purely from time-series shape and signal-to-noise characteristics. \end{itemize}
+\item \textbf{General interpretability}: SGNN’s estimates tend to reflect known drivers of early outbreak heterogeneity (population density, travel exposure, and reporting infrastructure) despite having no access to these covariates, suggesting that the SGNN can capture these patterns just from time-series shape and signal-to-noise characteristics. \end{itemize}

-Overall, these results demonstrate SGNN’s ability to produce informative and accurate $R_0$ estimates directly from early outbreak curves.
-This capability—learning to infer latent, unobservable scientific quantities with calibrated uncertainty—would be impossible using traditional supervised learning.
-It highlights the potential for simulation-grounded models to support real-time scientific inference during future emergent crises.

 \end{appendices}